 What are the benefits of title insurance?

 For lenders, a mortgagee title insurance policy protects the lender from a loss incurred, up to the loan amount, in financing a piece of real estate resulting from an invalid or inferior lien position.
-A mortgagee title insurance policy allows the lender to originate real estate loans without having to have a real estate attorney review each loan.
-For the homeowner, an owner's title insurance policy protects the owner from a loss, up to the policy limit, resulting from a future claim against their ownership of the property.
+A mortgagee title insurance policy allows the lender to originate real estate loans without needing a real estate attorney to review each loan.
+For the homeowner, an owner’s title insurance policy protects the owner from a loss, up to the policy limit, resulting from a future claim against their ownership of the property.